dragonfly-science/sqlconvert/README.md

     user@computer:~/$ cabal install

 That will create an executable called `dist/build/sqlconvert/sqlconvert`.
-It can be copied to another ubuntu machine, for example to `/usr/local/bin/sqlconvert`
+It can be copied to another machine, for example to `/usr/local/bin/sqlconvert`

 Note: I have checked in the executable in the base directory too, if you don't have the Haskell platform near by.